GenesisFR/HowToBecomeGoodAtShooters/README.md

 - deploying it is a good way to proc Feedback Loop from the Hardwired gear set
 - drone speed based on skill tier
 - must not be obstructed by a wall to interact with skills or players
+- acts as a sphere so you can revive a player who is on a different floor for instance

 ##### Artificer
 - doesn't need to be deployed to affect your other skill
 - heals nearby deployed shields while holstered (TODO: verify this information)